katakamlahari/Pastrio-Website-Repo/SETUP_COMPLETE.md

-# 🎉 Pastebin Clone - Complete Implementation
+# 🎉 Pastrio Website - Complete Implementation

 ## ✅ Project Successfully Built!

-Your complete Pastebin application is ready to run.
+Your complete Pastrio application is ready to run.
 Here's what you have:

 ---